 What’s your favorite kind of Easter candy?Are you feeling tortured that Easter candy has been on the shelves so long?

 If you’re looking for Easter treats of a different kind, might I recommend these Peeps Sandwich Cookies?
 So cute and delicious, too!
 And though I LOVE Peeps, some of you might be happy to hear there are no actual Peeps involved in the recipe!
+I also can’t wait to try these Mini Egg Brownies from Little Sugar Snaps.

 - 1 1/2 cups all-purpose flour